nfdi4plants/ARC-specification/ARC specification.md

 Workflow execution and metadata MUST be described using the [Common Workflow Language](https://www.commonwl.org/) (CWL), [v1.2](https://www.commonwl.org/v1.2/) or higher, in a file `workflow.cwl`, which MUST be placed in the subdirectory containing all files specific to this workflow under the top-level `workflows` subdirectory.
 This file MUST contain either of:

 - A CWL [tool description](https://www.commonwl.org/v1.2/CommandLineTool.html).
-Tool descriptions must be self-contained and not refer to any files outside the workflow subdirectory.
+Tool descriptions must be self-contained and not refer to any files outside the ARC root directory.
 All paths used within the tool description MUST be relative to itself.

 - A CWL [workflow description](https://www.commonwl.org/v1.2/Workflow.html).
 Such descriptions MAY utilize other ARC workflows as [nested workflows](https://www.commonwl.org/user_guide/22-nested-workflows/index.html), but MUST use relative paths in this case.
 Files outside the ARC root directory MUST NOT be referenced.